skewyapp/skewyapp/README.md

 3. Is every detection a signal?

-No. For example electronic equipment such as speakers and induction cooktops can emit in evaluated range of 17.8 – 20 kHz.
+No. For example electronic equipment such as induction cooktops can emit in the evaluated range of 17.8 – 20 kHz.

 4. Why 17.8 to 20 kHz?